SocketDotTech/socket-docs/docs/deploy.md

 It extends the `AppDeployerBase` to manage the deployment process.

+To identify the contract, we use a `bytes32` variable.
+This is a unique identifier for the contract and is used to fetch the `creationCode`, `on-chain addresses` and `forwarder addresses` from maps in `AppGatewayBase`.
+This identifier can be created using `_createContractId` function.

-In the `constructor`, a copy of `MyToken` is deployed to the offchainVM, and its `creationCode` along with constructor parameters is stored in a mapping.
+In the `constructor`, `MyToken`'s `creationCode` with constructor parameters is stored in a mapping.
 This stored code is used for deploying the token to the underlying chains.
 The constructor also takes in `addressResolver` and `feesData`, we will talk more on these at a later stage.
 Or you can read more about them [here](/call-contracts).

 The `deployContracts` function takes a `chainSlug` as an argument, specifying the chain where the contract should be deployed.
 It calls the inherited `_deploy` function and uses the `async` modifier for interacting with underlying chains.
 When you call \_deploy, both the onchain contract and its [forwarder](/call-contracts) are deployed.